 - U.S. citizen or permanent legal resident

-- Entering college in Fall 2015 as Freshman in undergraduate program
+- Entering college next Fall as undergraduate Freshman

 - Involvement in high school, community-based or intramural sports